 Medications to limit secondary damage to the brain immediately after an injury may include:

 - Diuretics.
 These drugs reduce the amount of fluid in tissues and increase urine output.
 Diuretics, given intravenously to people with traumatic brain injury, help reduce pressure inside the brain.

 Anti-seizure drugs.
 People who've had a moderate to severe traumatic brain injury are at risk of having seizures during the first week after their injury.

 - Coma-inducing drugs.
 Doctors sometimes use drugs to put people into temporary comas because a comatose brain needs less oxygen to function.
-This is especially helpful if blood vessels, compressed by increased pressure in the brain, are unable to deliver the usual amount of nutrients and oxygen to brain cells.
+This is especially helpful if blood vessels, compressed by increased pressure in the brain, are unable to supply brain cells with normal amounts of nutrients and oxygen.